Lasercake/Lasercake/DEVELOPER_README.markdown

 Apple are moving towards Clang so it's probably better to prefer Clang on Mac (all else equal).

+We target 10.6 because a good fraction of OS X users are still on it.
+Qt has abandoned any official support 10.5.
+Targeting 10.5 while building on 10.6 worked fine for everything except running on 10.5.
-Targeting 10.5: it's valuable not to exclude too many users!
-If you have too new an OS X / XCode setup, you might not have the 10.5 SDK, or even 10.6.
+Currently, we build on 10.6 anyway, so the attempt at explicitly targeting 10.6 is moot.
+If you have too new an OS X / XCode setup, you might not have the 10.6 SDK.
-(A good fraction of OS X users are still on 10.6! -Isaac, Feb 2013) But does this actually make 10.5 work?
-Our testing indicates otherwise.

 USE_BOOST_CXX11_LIBS: OS X before 10.7 uses GCC 4.2's libstdc++, which doesn't support any C++11 library features.
 This flag makes us use equivalent Boost